xtend-technology/xero-cryptopayments/README.md

 #CoinPayments app

 App for accepting crypto payments through Xero via coinPayments API.
-Adds payment to Xero invoice once processed.
+Sends email to payee on payment completion to notify of payment.